 Call for Proposals

-Eligible institutions and organizations are invited to submit proposals to the Virtual Museum of Canada’s Community Stories (formerly Community Memories) Investment Program for the production of online local history exhibits.
-All proposals must be submitted via email.
+Eligible Canadian institutions and organizations, including equivalent Indigenous peoples’ organizations, are invited to submit proposals to the Virtual Museum of Canada’s Community Stories Investment Program for the production of online local history exhibits.
 In order to complete your submission, please download the guidelines, the form and the templates below.

-This is a fill-able PDF form.
+This is a fillable form.
 If the link above does not automatically download the form, please do the following:

 For PC: Right-click the link → Choose Save As…